sahilrajput03/sahilrajput03/learn-deploy.md

   ![image](https://user-images.githubusercontent.com/31458531/165837197-f4981e72-848f-480d-9230-fee0da2a0f18.png)

-  For redirecting freenom's domain to ddns directly you can use `CNAME` like below **(disadvantage is we can't redirect top level domain and we can't use wildcard subdomains for redirection as well as we used with `cloudns`)**:
+## For direct freenom domain to CNAME (master61.ddns.net)

+You can use `CNAME` like below **(disadvantage is we can't redirect top level domain and we can't use wildcard subdomains for redirection as well as we used with `cloudns`).

   ![image](https://user-images.githubusercontent.com/31458531/165908790-4f8b28f7-ae5e-4dea-935e-7e270e34e168.png)